CBS-SI/DST/DST Database Documentation/README.md

 ### `GF_BD_LS` / DB: [`firm`]

+Markering for branchedækning for lønsumsindbetaling. (?)

 [TO BE DONE]

-No documentation available.
-Markering for branchedækning for lønsumsindbetaling.
+[NO DOCUMENTATION AVAILABLE]

 ### `GF_BD_MO` / DB: [`firm`]

+Markering for branchedækning vedr. momsbetaling (?)

 [TO BE DONE]

-No documentation available.
-Markering for branchedækning vedr. momsbetaling .
+[NO DOCUMENTATION AVAILABLE]

 ### `GF_BD_RE` / DB: [`firm`]

+Markering for branchedækning i Generel Regnskabsstatistik (?)

 [TO BE DONE]

-No documentation available.
-Markering for branchedækning i Generel Regnskabsstatistik
+[NO DOCUMENTATION AVAILABLE]

 ### `GF_BG_METODE` / DB: [`firm`]